AlpETuna/FocusFlow/FINAL_DEPLOYMENT.md

-# 🚀 FocusFlow - Final Deployment Guide
+# 🚀 Root Focus - Final Deployment Guide

-This guide will help you deploy the complete FocusFlow application with all necessary configurations filled in.
+This guide will help you deploy the complete Root Focus application with all necessary configurations filled in.

 ## 📋 Prerequisites Checklist